The recursion hierarchy for PCF is strict: Abstract

 \section{Abstract}

-Let $\PCF_k$ denote the sublanguage of Plotkin's $\PCF$ in which fixed point operators $Y_\sigma$ are admitted only for types $\sigma$ of level $\leq k$.
-We show that the languages $\PCF_k$ form a strict hierarchy, in the sense that none of the $Y_\sigma$ for $\sigma$ of level $k+1$ are definable in $\PCF_k$ up to observational equivalence.
-This answers a question posed by Berger in 1999.
-Our proof makes substantial use of the theory of \emph{nested sequential procedures} (also called \emph{$\PCF$ B\"ohm trees}) as expounded in the recent book of Longley and Normann.
+We consider the sublanguages of Plotkin's PCF obtained by imposing some bound \texorpdfstring{$k$}{k} on the levels of types for which fixed point operators are admitted.
+We show that these languages form a strict hierarchy, in the sense that a fixed point operator for a type of level \texorpdfstring{$k$}{k} can never be defined (up to observational equivalence) using fixed point operators for lower types.
+This answers a question posed by Berger.
+Our proof makes substantial use of the theory of nested sequential procedures (also called PCF B\"ohm trees) as expounded in the recent book of Longley and Normann.